skylerkatz/hover/README.md

 hover stage new clouder dev
 ```

-This command will create two files; `/.hover/dev.yml` and `/.hover/.Dockerfile` inside the root directory of our project.
+This command will create two files in the root directory of our project: '/.hover/dev.yml' and '/.hover/.Dockerfile'.
 Using these files, we can configure how Hover builds and deploys the stage.

 Next, we will build our stage: